-In Section 6.1 we showed that keeping the DWR-ONRRP spread constant, changes in the IOR-ONRRP spread shift the demand for reserves.
-This minimal theoretical insight implies that the data points from the sample period 2017/01/20-2019/09/13 plotted in the top-left panel of Figure 18 do not all lie on the same demand curve (contrary to what we implicitly assumed when running (11) on the full sample).
-The bottom-left panel of Figure 18 displays the same data points as the top-left panel, but partitioned into four subsamples, each determined by the size of the IOR-ONRRP spread: 10 bps (2019/05/02-2019/09/13), 15 bps (2018/12/20-2019/05/01), 20 bps (2018/06/14-2018/12/19), or 25 bps (2017/01/20-2018/06/13).79 The bottom-left panel also displays the four fitted demand curves that result from estimating (11) on each subsample by nonlinear least-squares.
+In Section 6.2 we showed that keeping the DWR-ONRRP spread constant, changes in the IOR-ONRRP spread shift the demand for reserves.
+This minimal theoretical insight implies the data points from the sample period 2017/01/20-2019/09/13 plotted in the top-left panel of Figure 7 do not all lie on the same demand curve, contrary to what is implicitly assumed when running (6) on the full sample.
+The bottom-left panel of Figure 7 displays the same data points as the top-left panel, but partitioned into four subsamples, each determined by the size of the IOR-ONRRP spread: 10 bps (2019/05/02-2019/09/13), 15 bps (2018/12/20-2019/05/01), 20 bps (2018/06/14-2018/12/19), or 25 bps (2017/01/20-2018/06/13).
+The bottom-left panel also displays the four fitted demand curves that result from estimating (6) on each subsample by nonlinear least-squares.

-To illustrate the perils associated with the atheoretical demand estimation in the top-left panel of Figure 18, let's focus on the demand estimation for the policy regime with IOR-ONRRP equal to 10 bps in the bottom-left panel, and highlight two discrepancies with the top-left panel.
-First, the liquidity effect at about \$1,974.69 bn (the mean of total reserves for the full sample) is -0.0001 bps; but it was estimated to be -0.016 bps in the full sample-much bigger in absolute value.
-Second, suppose we want to use the estimated demand to identify the quantity of reserves that determines the end of the "ample" and the beginning of the "abundant" range for reserves, i.e., we want to estimate a quantity such as the Q_1 illustrated in the top-right panel of Figure 1.
+To illustrate the perils associated with the atheoretical demand estimation in the top-left panel of Figure 7, focus on the demand estimation for the policy regime with IOR-ONRRP equal to 10 bps in the bottom-left panel, and notice two discrepancies with the top-left panel.
+First, the liquidity effect at about \$1,974.69 bn (the mean of total reserves for the full sample) is -0.0001 bps; but it was estimated to be -0.016 bps when fitting a single demand curve to the full sample-much bigger in absolute value.
+Second, suppose we want to use the estimated demand to identify the quantity of reserves that determines the end of the "ample" and the beginning of the "abundant" range for reserves, i.e., we want to estimate a quantity such as the $Q_1$ illustrated in the top-right panel of Figure 1 above which the slope of the demand is virtually zero.
 For practical purposes we adopt the convention that a supply of reserves, Q, is considered "abundant" if reducing Q by \$1 bn increases the EFFR by no more than on hundredth of a basis point.
 Given this definition of "abundant", the demand estimated for the subsample with IOR-ONRRP equal to 10 bps implies $Q_1 = \$1,300$ bn, while the demand estimated on the full sample implies $Q_1 = \$2,943$ bn.
-Discrepancies this large and contraction of the Federal Reserve balance sheet.
-Specifically, they split it into three periods: the initial post-GFC expansionary period (2010-2014), the subsequent post-GFC and pre-COVID contractionary period (2015-2020/3/13), and the most recent post-COVID expansionary period (2020/03/16-2021/03/29).
-Thus, all the data points displayed in our Figure 18 belong to their pre-COVID contractionary period, which Afonso et al. (2022) fit with a single reduced-form demand curve (the gray curve in their Figure 9, p.
-30), like we do in the top panel of Figure 18.
+Discrepancies of this magnituce should make central bankers wary of relying on these kinds of estimations to guide monetary policy operations.